chetanbg1/cbgwork1/README.md

 Pass by value - we dont pass the original memory address, value is copied at another memory location and that is passed so original value can not be modified  --java is pass by value
 Pass by reference - actually sending the memory object / pointer of the varible to a function , if someone modifies that varible in function we may lost the original variable
 		    changing the real address of the variable

+public static void main(Strings[] args) public makes this methos accessible from anywhere static - we dont need to create object to call this method void - means does not return anything main - name of the mathod - entry point method to jvm String[] args - array that hold command-line arguments passed to the program

 Non-primitive data type
 	//Array
 	//String